 In really simple terms, intermittent fasting puts your body in a state of low insulin levels for a period of time.
 During this time, your body still needs energy so you can do whatever it is you do in life on a day to day basis.
 It needs to get it from somewhere.
 Your body wants to save what’s stored in your body for emergency use, but when you’re not eating, your body is forced to use the fuel in your body.

 Ultimately, this helps with fat loss.
 When your body has accessed and used up all its temporary energy, it will go to your stored energy (fat).
 Your body can also attack muscle and break that down for energy – which is incredibly bad btw – but your body does not prefer to muscle waste.

 Why Keto + Intermittent Fasting Is A Great Fat Loss Combo

 As I mentioned earlier, intermittent fasting puts you in a state of low insulin levels for an extended period of time.
 This gives your body a chance go into “fat burning” mode.

 A keto diet is a diet very low in carbohydrates.
-Nothing will spike your insulin levels harder than carbs – especially simple carbs that are easy to digest.
+Carbohydrates are especially insulin spiking – especially simple/refined carbs that are easy to digest.
 Excess carbs that aren’t used quickly will be stored for energy in your body.
 It’s a survival mechanism.
 So, on a keto diet, when you’re constantly eating VERY LOW carbs, you’re generally not putting your body in a state of energy storage like a traditional high carb diet.

 And that’s why a keto diet is excellent for fat loss.
 Studies show that a ketogenic diet is very effective at helping people lose weight.
 I totally concur.
 I’ve done paleo and other low carb / calories in calories out diet.
 A ketogenic diet has given me the best results.